 Teapot supports creative coding and collaboration by making it easy to create and fork existing code and including it in another project.
 Dependencies are automatically fetched and versioned using

 git, which helps to ensures that code behaves the same on all platforms.

-Teapot configurations are driven using the Ruby programming language, which means that you will never be limited by Teapot itself.
+Teapot uses the Ruby programming language for configuration files, which means that you will never be limited by Teapot itself.
 You can easily integrate external build systems along with teapot's own native build system for maximum flexibility.

 Decentralised package management.

-Teapot is a distributed package management tool.
-This means that dependencies take the form of a relative or absolute URL and there is no central package listing or repository.
+Teapot is a decentralised build tool.
+There is no central package listing or repository and no default behaviour.
 Most parts of the build process are structured as packages which fulfil some part of the build process - e.g. variants, platforms, compilers, libraries, applications, etc. Practically speaking, in order for teapot to compile code, you need packages to satisfy all parts of the build process.

 This approach ensures that almost all of the build system can be versioned, including toolchain definitions and build rules.
 It also reduces the complexity of the code in the core implementation

 Teapot doesn't specifically use any kind of autoconfiguration (but specific packages might do this, especially if they use an external build system).
 By design, teapot depends on standards compliant compilers and libraries and platform-specific packages.